 Frequently Asked Questions about Loan EMI

 Find answers to common questions about loan emi calculator.
-These FAQs are designed to help you understand key concepts and make informed decisions.
+Click on any question to expand the answer.

 You can reduce EMI by: (1) Increasing tenure - longer tenure means lower EMI but more interest, (2) Making prepayments - reduces principal and future interest, (3) Balance transfer - move to lender with lower rate, (4) Negotiate with lender - especially with good repayment history.